obedAdu-Gyamfi/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. This script deletes the directory my_first_directory that is in the /tmp directory
 11. This script changes the working directory to the previous one
 12. This Script lists all files
+13. This script also prints the type of file named iamafile